 We love the Blue Mountains and if a month goes past and we haven't visited, we really start to miss it.
 It's in our top five places that everyone visiting Australia should see, it's that good!

 It's not just the beautiful views and the amazing hiking trails, it's also the people and the vibe.
 It's really easy to get there from Sydney, even if you don't have a car, the train runs to many of the major towns along the way.
-Don't miss one of the most spectacular parts of Australia.
+Don't miss one of the most spectacular parts of Australia and check out the best things to do in the stunning Blue Mountains.

 Best things to do in the Blue Mountains